BGCG/project1/README.md

 * The W3C CSS validation service was used and no errors were found.

-* The W3C html validation service was used and no errors were found.
+* The W3C HTML validation service was used and no errors were found.

 * Lighthouse report output showed an excellent accessibility score.